stream-payments/ecommerce-platform/app/backend/README.md

   docker-compose up
   ```

-Your local Medusa server is now running on port **9000**.
+Your local StreamPay server is now running on port **9000**.

-### Seeding your Medusa store with Docker
+### Seeding your StreamPay store with Docker

 ---

-To add seed data to your StreamPay store running with Docker, run this command in a seperate terminal:
+To add seed data to your StreamPay store running with Docker, run this command in a separate terminal:

 ```
 docker exec medusa-server medusa seed -f ./data/seed.json